 8) Assuming all code is the same quality

 Not all code is equal.
 Some is robust, flexible, easy to read.
 While other code seems to be expensive to maintain and full of bugs.
+The cost of using inexpensive labor is added later in the product lifespan and can be substantial.

-Code duplication is a massive issue that most software professionals don’t understand.
+Not to mention that code duplication is a massive issue that most software professionals don’t understand.
 It rewards “quickness” at the expense of excessive long term cost.

 Yes, that developer fixed the problem.
 But did he create a mess that you’ll be struggling to support?
 Did he provide a solution another developer could support?
 Bargain hunting often ends in disaster.